 Terms of office shall be two (2) years for each officer except the President-Elect, and one year for the President-Elect and each Commissioner.
-The term for officers shall begin and end on May 31, and the term for Division Commissioners shall begin and end on August 31.
-The President and the Vice President shall be elected the alternate year.
+The term for officers shall begin on June 1st and end on May 31, and the term for Division Commissioners shall begin on September 1 and end on August 31.
+The President and the Vice President shall be elected every two years.
 In addition, the outgoing President and Vice President shall remain in an advisory capacity for a period of one year following the election of new officers.

-SECTION 3: EXECUTIVE COMMITTEE: There shall be an Executive Committee consisting of the President, President-Elect, Treasurer, Senior Commissioner, Field Commissioner, and each Division Commissioner.
-The President shall appoint the Senior Commissioner, Field Commissioner and any other officer who may be reasonably needed for the orderly administration of the Association.
+SECTION 3: EXECUTIVE COMMITTEE: There shall be an Executive Committee consisting of the President, President-Elect, Treasurer, Senior Commissioner, Field Commissioner, Rules & Policy Commissioner, and each Division Commissioner.
+The President shall appoint the Senior Commissioner, Field Commissioner, Rules & Policy Commissioner and any other officer who may be reasonably needed for the orderly administration of the Association.
 The President shall also appoint the Treasurer, subject to the approval of the Executive Committee.
 The Chairman of the Executive Committee shall be the President or his appointee.
 The Executive Committee shall meet monthly.
-Only the President, President-Elect, Vice President, Treasurer, Senior Commissioner, Field Commissioner and each Division Commissioner shall be entitled to vote on matters coming before the Executive Committee.
+Only the President, President-Elect, Vice President, Treasurer, Senior Commissioner, Field Commissioner, Rules & Policy Commissioner and each Division Commissioner shall be entitled to vote on matters coming before the Executive Committee.
 The Executive Committee shall perform such functions and decide such matters as the BOARD may direct and shall act as authorized under ARTICLE IV, SECTION 6.
 Notwithstanding any other provision in the Constitution, By-Laws or Rules of AMSA, no club or team may have more than three (3) members on the Executive Committee, whether they be elected or appointed Officers or Commissioners, unless no one can be found to fill a particular position.
 In the event a club or team has more than three (3) members on the Executive Committee, only the three most long-serving members thereof shall be entitled to vote.

 SECTION 4: NOMINATING COMMITTEE: The Executive Committee shall act as the nominating committee for the Association.
 It shall nominate candidates for the offices of President and Vice President at an Executive Committee meeting during the Fall prior to the election year.
 The Executive Committee may nominate a candidate for President-Elect when the President has only one year of his term remaining.
 The Executive Committee shall submit to the BOARD at the January meeting in the election year the names of as many persons as they deem qualified and willing to serve.
 Nominations may also be made from the floor.

 SECTION 5: RULES AND POLICY: The BOARD shall have the exclusive power to promulgate rules and policy.
 The BOARD shall have power to set up rules governing the divisions, competitions, tournaments, and special competitions within its own structure.
 The President shall have the power and responsibility to administer the affairs of the Association in accordance with such rules and policy.
 The President shall have the power to appoint such other officers as he deems necessary, including a Senior Commissioner to administer the affairs of the ASSOCIATION, subject to disapproval by majority vote of the BOARD members represented at a duly Constitutional Meeting.